flanksource/docs/mission-control/docs/reference/connections/index.md

         key: POSTGRES_PASSWORD
 ```

+## Referencing Connections

 Eventually, the URL that gets templated is used for establishing connections.
 This can be used for any datasource that authenticates via URL (PostgreSQL, MySQL, MSSQL, Redis, Opensearch, Elasticsearch etc.)

-A connection string can be represented in the form of `type/connection_name` or `type/namespace/connection_name`
+A connection string can be represented in the form of `namespace/connection_name`

-It can then be used in Health Checks via `connection` attribute or during Topology creation in `component.lookup`
+It can then be used in Health Checks, Playbooks, Notifications etc via the  `connection` field.

 ```yaml
 apiVersion: canaries.flanksource.com/v1
 kind: Canary
 metadata: